tide-foundation/Tide-h4x2-2/README.md

 Keep in mind the only ORK available for selection will be yours, since you are using a local simulator.

+# TODO: The ORK Enclave needs the vendor URL somehow.
+Figure out how

 ## Special Case - Run your own ORK WITHOUT using our localtunnel server (You will need a public URL)
 This is for people who don't trust our local tunnel servers, want to use their own URL, or just like performance.